Rhgodwin/BaseballSignup/README.md

 Implmented new database connection system<BR>
 Security update to prevent SQL injection attacks<br>
 *yes it was possible to be bobby-tables.
 A little embarrased by that*<br>
+Added Message for when a team is empty<br>

 TODO